10 Gigabit Ethernet: 10GBASE-LX4

 10GBASE-LX4 is a port type for multi-mode fiber and single-mode fiber.
 It uses four separate laser sources operating at 3.125 Gbit/s and Coarse wavelength-division multiplexing with four unique wavelengths around 1310 nm.
 Its 8b/10b PCS is defined in IEEE 802.3 Clause 48 and its Physical Medium Dependent (PMD) sublayer in Clause 53.

 10GBASE-LX4 has a range of 10 km over SMF.
 It can reach 300 m over FDDI-grade, OM1, OM2 and OM3 multi-mode cabling.
-(Note: All these fiber types are specified to have a minimum modal bandwidth of 500 MHz × km at 1300 nm.)
-In this case, it needs to be coupled through a SMF offset-launch mode-conditioning patch cord.
+(Note: All these fiber types are specified to have a minimum modal bandwidth of 500 MHz·km at 1300 nm.)
+In this case, it needs to be coupled through an SMF offset-launch mode-conditioning patch cord.

 10GBASE-PR

 10GBASE-PR originally specified in IEEE 802.3av is a 10 Gigabit Ethernet PHY for passive optical networks and uses 1577 nm lasers in the downstream direction and 1270 nm lasers in the upstream direction.
 Its PMD sublayer is specified in Clause 75.
-Downstream delivers serialized data at a line rate of 10.3125 Gbit/s in a point to multi-point configuration.
+Downstream delivers serialized data at a line rate of 10.3125 Gbit/s in a point-to-multipoint configuration.

 10GBASE-PR has three power budgets specified as 10GBASE-PR10, 10GBASE-PR20 and 10GBASE-PR30.